christo/loquacious/README.md

 The fortune teller character is entirely automatic, built with the following components.

+While there are several design choices that are tuned for something like the fortune teller character, systems and configuration are expected to work the same for a very different character scenario.
+At the moment animals or cartoon characters cannot produce lipsync video.

+## Design Principles

+It is hoped that this system can operate without a traditional human-operated media production toolchain or pipeline.
+So far all media assets are driven by code and AI prompts.
+Adding video production, illustration or any other kind of media editing may offer quality benefits or potential time or money savings.
+Nevertheless, exclusively constraining all human development-time input to text from a keyboard makes for an interesting exploration and at the moment is adopted as a defining feature of this research project.

 ## Character Portrait

 The first thing a user sees when interacting with the system contains a portrait